CreatureOX/NumpyNN/README.md

 # NumpyNN
-Using numpy to realize a neural network
+Using numpy to realize a neural network.
+## About
+Binary classification